ibuildingsnl/qa-tools/docs/phar.md

 Phar
 ====

-The QA Tools are distributed as a PHP Archive (phar) file in order to separate the QA Tools' dependencies from the host projects' dependencies.
+The QA Tools are distributed as a PHP Archive (Phar) file in order to separate the QA Tools' dependencies from the host projects' dependencies.
 The compiled Phar is also able to verify its own integrity with the provided public key.